samar1409/510final/README.md

 This project aims to create a dashboard for visualizing local real estate market factors, their impact on home values, and potential future outlooks, initially focusing on King County, WA.

-*(Current as of: 2025-05-01)*
+*(Current as of: 2025-05-17)*

 ## Project Objectives

 * Visualize market factors affecting home values using map overlays and parcel data.
 * Integrate public data sources (King County GIS, Assessment data).
-* Provide tools for basic property lookup and filtering.
+* Provide tools for basic property lookup and data exploration.
-* Lay the groundwork for future analysis (PCA, AI outlooks).
+* Lay the groundwork for future analysis like PCA and AI-driven insights.
 * Target users: Developers, investors, brokers, consumers.

 ## Tech Stack